Vision Learners Meet Web Image-Text Pairs

 \subsection{Motivation}

-Following the above observations and inspirations, we attempt to learn a better vision encoder based on web image-text paired data.
-We will first formulate the mechanism that a multi-modal generative objective helps to learn a better transferable representation, in line with~\cref{fig:local_align}~(right).
-We believe that introducing multiple generative objectives is feasible, and the optimization objective becomes to learn to generate the joint distribution $p(X^V, X^L)$ from a single masked input distribution $\hat{X}^V$ as our focus is on learning a visual encoder.
+Following the above observations, in this section we describe a more effective vision learner that learns from web sourced image-text paired training data.
+We first formulate the mechanism that a multi-modal generative objective uses to learn a more transferable representation, in line with~\cref{fig:local_align}~(right).
+We believe that introducing multiple generative objectives is feasible, where now the optimization objective is to learn how to generate the joint distribution $p(X^V, X^L)$ from a single masked input distribution $\hat{X}^V$ as our focus is on learning a visual encoder.

-For generating a joint distribution $p(X^V, X^L)$ from latent representation $T=f(\hat{X}^V)$ extracted from the visual input, the model is maximizing the following mutual information:
+To generate the joint distribution $p(X^V, X^L)$ from the latent representation $Z=f(\hat{X}^V)$ extracted from the non-masked visual input $\hat{X}^V$, the model maximizes the following mutual information:

-Consider the model is fully optimized to the optimal, thus $H(X^V, X^L|T)=0$.
-Because the lower bound of $I(X^V, X^L;T)$ is greater than or equal to the lower bound of $I(X^V;Z)$ because of the added variable $X^L$, we can observe that generating the joint distribution of $p(X^V, X^L)$ can at least learn an equally transferable representation as single-modal generative pre-training.
-In practice, we observe that the multi-modal generative pre-training achieves superior transferability.
-This design motivation is also in line with discussions in~\cref{sec:discussion}.
-Overall this is a generative pre-training framework with multiple generation tasks relying on learned visual representations.
+If we consider the fully optimized model to the optimal, then $H(X^V, X^L|Z)=0$.
+As the lower bound of $I(X^V, X^L;Z)$ is greater than or equal to the lower bound of $I(X^V;Z)$ because of the added variable $X^L$, we can observe that generating the joint distribution of $p(X^V, X^L)$ can at least learn an equally transferable representation as single-modal generative pre-training.
+In practice, we observe that multi-modal generative pre-training achieves superior transferability.
+This design motivation is also in line with the discussion in~\cref{sec:discussion}.
+Overall this intuition motivates us to design a generative pre-training framework with multiple generation tasks using only the visual input and representation.